Marklogic-retired/marklogic-data-hub/marklogic-data-hub-central/README.md

 If you are instead building the executable war for local testing, read the section below on how to override properties when doing so.

+### Viewing the API docs

+Once you have the middle tier running, you can visit http://localhost:8080/swagger-ui.html to view the API docs for all of the endpoints exposed by the middle tier.
+See the Application.java class in the middle tier for information on how this is configured.

 ## Running the user interface

 To run the UI, first go into UI project directory: